Documentation

 For websites, you can:

-• Re-crawl on demand — click the Re-index button when you change prices or services
+• Re-crawl on demand — click Refresh when you change prices or services

-• Disable auto-refresh — keep content frozen if your business is stable
+• Keep it frozen — leave auto-refresh off if your business is stable

-For uploaded PDFs and direct text, content stays as you uploaded it until you replace it.
+For uploaded PDFs, content stays as you uploaded it until you replace it.

 Boundaries — what knowledge is for vs not for